 Throughout the tour, we will be joined by several of Scotland's best singers and musicians, whose music will connect us even more to the various landscapes we pass through.

 Please note the itinerary is not carved in stone and is subject to change according to weather, availability of performers, and unforeseen opportunities.

 Craig in Turc, Balquhidder 2015

 The price for each of these tours is $3,200 per person, based on double occupancy.
 This price includes all hotels, and ground transportation in Scotland, all breakfasts & dinners, performers’ fees and entry to historical sites.
 Possible extras are: single room supplement ($700), tips for the driver and guide, and lunches.

 Due to the exclusive nature of these tours, reservations will be limited to a maximum of 35 people on a first-come-first-serve basis, so don’t delay securing your reservation.

 This price does NOT include airfare.
-You can arrange whatever flight you wish to fit in with your personal schedule, but we will rendezvous in Edinburgh Airport or in the city center on May 24 (Tour No.1) or June 7 (Tour No.2).
-Flights from the USA are overnight, so the latest date to leave would be May 23rd or June 6th.
+You can arrange whatever flight you wish to fit in with your personal schedule, but we will rendezvous in Edinburgh Airport or in the city center on June 5.
+Flights from the USA are overnight, so the latest date to leave would be June 4.

 Application forms can be printed from this site.
 For more information about the proposed itinerary or if you have other questions, please contact Ed Miller at: